This year you have touched millions - view the annual report and see how you inspire, connect and uplift!

 ggs-anoint-500 (1).jpg

 The final observation I'll offer is that the status Guru ascribes to Bhai Ram Koer is the same as Mata Jito Ji: obtainment of Brahm Atma.
 In both cases they ask questions that he doesn't find appropriate.
 In the case of Bhai Ram Koer also wanted to learn to leave his body but is not granted it, but Mata Ji is granted it.
 Perhaps Bhai Ram Koer had yet more destiny to fulfill in his life and that's why he was not given the teaching of how to leave (indeed Bhai Ram later received Amrit as became Gurbaksh Singh).
 Which speaks to perhaps why such teachings wouldn't be widely spread, perhaps many people would misinterpret or abuse any siddhas that resulted from the practice, or they would try to leave their bodies when it wasn't their time yet.
 In this case the question of why such teachings are not very popularly known in Sikhi answers itself: because not everyone should know of such things, while recitation of Gurbani is fundamental to all people regardless of levels of mastery or spiritual maturity.
 Also, the fact that Guru taught Mata Ji yoga but turned down teaching yoga to Bhai Sahib speaks to the role of yoga in Sikhi: clearly it is parvaan (it is allowed), but not everyone needs to do it.
 Today, as it was then, different Sikhs have different approaches.
 Some engage more physically, other through mystical practices.
 Some focus on prayer and other more on pronunciation.
 Some with singing, others through martial arts.
 While amritvela and bani is universal there are a diversity of approaches for Sikhs to relate to their Guru depending on their disposition.
-There are too many ways towards fulfilment it is unreasonable to think all of us can do all of them, so we have to do what suits us, but not restrict ourselves to forever only occupy one lane, never say never.
+There are too many ways towards fulfilment it is unreasonable to think all of us can do all of them, so we have to do what suits us, but not restrict ourselves to forever only occupy one lane.
+Never say never.

 Yoga_at_Miri_Piri_Academy.jpg

-Back to the impact of this story.
-It certainly demonstrates a couple unmistakable items that go against the grain for some of the modern mainstream:
+This episode certainly demonstrates a couple unmistakable items that go against the grain for some of the modern mainstream:

 1. Not only is yoga allowable for Sikhs but is part of Guru's direct teaching.

-2. This is not only an esoteric devotional form of yoga.
+2. This is not only an esoteric devotional form of bhagti yoga.
 It includes physical instructions of where to place the tongue, how & where to hold the breath, where the eyes should stare as well as devotion to the Guru's feet (a comprehensive yoga kriya, as opposed to simply sitting and chanting as one's bhagti). i.e. the use of specific yogic techniques is within the fold of the Guru's teachings.

 Conclusion